SongTrellis

 John Coltrane - "Untitled-Vigil", Comblain La Tour, Belgium, 8/1/1965.
 Coltrane recorded "Vigil" as a saxophone/drum duet with Elvin Jones in the studio about six weeks before this performance, This is the only video I know of that shows Coltrane going into battle with his drummer like this.
 McCoy Tyner joins after 5 minutes with a marvelous piano solo.
 Coltrane has replaced the first half of the "Vigil" with a newly composed melody which leads into the second half of the "Vigil" melody.

 John Coltrane Quartet performing Naima, Comblain La Tour, Belgium, 8/1/1965.
 It must have been a chilly night.
-As they play and the sweat generated by their performance evaporates, vapor billows off of Elvin Jones and Jimmy Garrison forming clouds above their heads, which disolve every few moments in the night breeze.
+Water vapor is billowing off of Elvin Jones and Jimmy Garrison as they play.

 John Coltrane Quintet with Eric Dolphy - My Favorite Things (1961).